cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

     - When you add the final created combination into the :code:`Model` item, the function is :code:`addUnits` (plural), and it takes as argument the *reference* of the combined units (eg: :code:`ms`)

+.. container:: nb

+    **Gotcha**  When you specify the :code:`Units` for a :code:`Variable` using its name then you must call the :code:`Model::linkUnits()` function **before** validating the model.
+If you don't, you're likely to see errors reporting missing units, when those units do exist.

 .. container:: dothis